jrhenderson1988/miniphy/README.md

     $miniphy = app('miniphy');
     $minified = $miniphy->html(' Your HTML content ');

+#### Compile-time Blade optimisation

+If you want your Blade templates to be minified at compile time you may enable compile-time blade optimisation through the settings.

+In `config/miniphy.php`

+    <?php

+    return [
+        // ...

+        'blade' => true,

+        // ...
+    ];

+> **Important Note:** Laravel caches the Blade templates after they've been compiled.
+If you find that your views are not being minified after enabling blade optimisation you may need to run `php artisan view:clear`.
+This will clear the view cache and the templates will be re-compiled.
+Similarly, if you want to disable Blade optimisation, you will need to run this command to remove the cached, minified views.

 ## TODO

+- When reserving PHP tags, allow for short opening tags
+- When reserving PHP tags, take into account short echo style tags `<?= $value ?>`
 - Add support for minifying inline CSS.
 - Add support for minifying inline Javascript.